Myanmar: Curfew-defying protests turn deadly | DW | 13.03.2021

 New reports have spread of police firing into crowds of anti-coup protesters during a night vigil for those arrested.

-At least two people were killed during anti-coup protests overnightin Yangon, as Myanmar's police continue to use deadly force against peaceful demonstrators.
+At least five people were killed Saturday during anti-coup protests in Myanmar, as security forces continue to use deadly force against peaceful demonstrators.

+Two people were reported killed in Mandalay after police opened fire on a sit-in protest, and another person was killed in the central town of Pyay, according to Reuters news agency.

+Graphic images circulating among activists on social media Saturday have shown bodies lying in the street and people being disfigured by bullet wounds.

-Domestic media reported that the protesters were killed in Yangon's Tharketa district after police opened fire on a crowd of people who had gathered outside a police station demanding the release of detained demonstrators.
+Domestic media reported that two protesters were killed overnight in Yangon's Tharketa district after police opened fire on a crowd of people who had gathered outside a police station demanding the release of detained demonstrators.

 Thousands of people had gathered Friday night in central Yangon to hold a vigil commemorating protesters who have been killed.